Samuel Whiteside: Indian fighter, legislator and farmer

-In 1811, during Tecumseh's War, Whiteside (tho not yet 20 years old) received command of a company, in the newly formed 17th Illinois Infantry.
+In 1811, during Tecumseh's War, Whiteside received command of a company, in the newly formed 17th Illinois Infantry.
 The following year, during the War of 1812, Captain Samuel Whiteside commanded a company of mounted infantry in the Illinois militia from August to November 1812.
 This company was drawn from St. Clair County, which adjoined Columbia, Illinois to the north and comprised most of the modern State.
 Whiteside had enlisted as an ensign (January 2, 1810) in the Illinois militia and received promotions to captain (August 22, 1812), major (February 26, 1817), colonel (May 22, 1817) and brigadier general (1819).
 Once during the War of 1812, captain Whiteside saved boats of fellow soldiers who tried to cross the Mississippi to attack St. Louis, but were endangered during a retreat by shifting winds as well as the great river's current.

 In August 1813 Whiteside received a captain's commission in the Regular Army and led a Ranger unit.
 In 1814, a woman and six children near Alton, Illinois were killed by Native Americans.
 Captain Whiteside and his men pursued the killers, and killed one of them found hiding in a tree.
 Whiteside was discharged from the Army on July 30, 1814, but was among the witnesses to treaties with the Kickapoo and Osage in 1815.

 Following Illinois' statehood in 1818, Whiteside served on the commission to select a new site for the Illinois State Capital, selecting Vandalia, Illinois at the confluence of the Kaskaskia and Mississippi Rivers and the end of the National Road; it would remain the state capital until Abraham Lincoln and other legislators secured a move inland to Springfield in 1839.
 Meanwhile, voters elected Whiteside as a delegate in the first Illinois General Assembly; he served from 1819 to 1821 and did not seek re-election.
 Instead, he returned to farming and leading the Madison County militia.

 In 1827, after drunk boatman abducted and raped several Ho-Chunk (Winnebago) women near what became Prairie Du Chien, Wisconsin (then Wisconsin Territory) and their menfolk rescued them in a skirmish in which both Native Americans and whites died, Whiteside and his militiamen, along with Generals Lewis Cass and Henry Atkinson and Col. Henry Dodge pursued the Winnebago warriors.
 Chief Red Bird surrendered at Portage on the condition that his people would suffer no reprisals, but died in prison a year later.